Predefined Color Shemes

 Regarding Father Thomas Philippe

-- From June 2017 to May 2018: the Community of Trosly, more strongly impacted by these past events, carried out a community review with the help of a psychologist.
+June 2017: The founding community of Trosly, France, more strongly impacted by these past events, launches a year-long review with the help of a psychologist.

-- June 2019: L’Arche International commissioned an external organization to conduct a thorough and independent inquiry in order to better understand its history, refine its work to prevent abuse and to improve its policies and procedures.
+June 2019: L’Arche International commissions an external organization to conduct a thorough and independent inquiry in order to better understand its history, refine its work to prevent abuse and to improve its policies and procedures.

 - Letter from Patrick Fontaine and Eileen Glass - March 2015

-- Letter from Jean Vanier - October 2016 (the original signed letter is on the French page)
+- Letters from Jean Vanier - May 2015 and October 2016 (the original signed letter is on the French page)

 - Homily by Mgr Pierre d'Ornellas, Eucharist for victims of Père Thomas in Trosly - April 6th 2017